deNBI/unix-course/README.md

 4. Delete the directory itself. *(1 command)*
 5. The directory `pi_calculation` has to be cleaned up as well.
 This time, delete directory and contents in one go. *(1 command)*
 6. Verify that both directories have been removed. *(1 command)*
+7. Remove the compressed text file. *(1 command)*
-7. That's it!
+8. That's it!
 Congratulations!
 You have mastered the Unix command-line essentials!

 <details><summary>Show solution</summary><pre><code>
 cd ~